Renaud-Dov/CheckStudents/README.md

 Note that the admin rights will not be checked if no admin has been registered beforehand.

 **To see the list of admins,** write in the chat `.Check ListRoles`

+## Translation

+You can also use the bot in different languages (French and English only for the moment) Use `.Check language {fr or en}`.
+The language is applied to all the server.
+If you want to add another language, please check json prototypes and pull-request your translation !

 ## Data pravicy